• Menu

 The Vatican Gardens

-Fun fact: the Vatican Gardens represent more than half of the surface of Vatican City, which is incidentally the smallest state in the world!
+Fun fact: The Vatican Gardens take up more than half of Vatican City’s surface area, which, by the way, is the smallest country in the world!

 💡 Practical information 💡

-Unaccompanied tours are unfortunately not authorized in the Vatican Gardens… The only solution to discover this oasis: guided tours.
-Places are limited, so it is best to book your visit in advance.
+Unfortunately, free roaming is not allowed in the Vatican Gardens.
+The only way to explore this green oasis is via guided tours.
+Since spots are limited, it’s advisable to book in advance.

 The Vatican Gardens